 Over the decades the Fair has helped thousands of transpeople address their fears, find the courage to be themselves, and deal productively with their trans natures.
 Hundreds of attendees have become community leaders.
 Some of the community’s most important organizations and conferences were conceived of at the Fair or developed ty Fantasia Fair alumnae.

 The Fair has also served the loved ones of transgender people by helping them work through their issues about their transgender partners.
 We honor wives, husbands, spouses, partners and family members by providing them with the support of licensed mental health professionals.
 We do not attempt to convince significant others to follow any particular path or come to any particular decision; rather, we provide them with information so they can make informed choices.
 This approach has saved hundreds of marriages.

 Personal and Professional Development

-For more than thirty years, the seminars, workshops, and lectures offered during the Fair have helped people better understand themselves and the challenges we all face.
+For more than forty years, the seminars, workshops, and lectures offered during the Fair have helped people better understand themselves and the challenges we all face.